awesome-llm-papers/awesome-llm-papers.github.io/chatbot.markdown

 }

 function displayWelcomeMessage() {
   displayBotMessage("Hello!
-I'm LLM-Bible Bot.
+I'm the Awesome LLM Papers Bot.
 How can I assist you today?");
 }

 function parseAndDisplayAnswer(answer) {